emmo-repo/domain-electrochemistry/docs/userguide/chapter2_quantities/index.rst

 In the EMMO ontology, **quantities** are used to represent measurable properties of electrochemical systems.
 These quantities provide critical information about the performance, efficiency, and behavior of electrochemical devices.

-By defining electrochemical quantities in terms of their **type, properties, and measurement units**, the ontology provides a structured and interoperable framework for describing performance characteristics in electrochemical systems.

 Quantities are defined using the following structure:

 1. **Type**: Identifies the type of quantity (e.g., `CellVoltage`, `SpecificCapacity`).